 Meeting the Public Sector Equality Duty

-Swindon Borough Council set out an Equality & Diversity vision and strategy in April 2010.
+Swindon Borough Council set out an Equality and Diversity vision and strategy in April 2010.
 This strategy enabled the Council to respond to the initial implementation of the Equality Act 2010.
 Further changes to the council – particularly responses to the financial climate and organisational restructure designed to enable to Council to work different with the people we serve have prompted a review of the strategic equality objectives and supporting action plan.

 The Council’s equality and diversity vision remains the same: